sca-secretary/sca-handbook/03_committees/03-06-04_edcomm-online-ed.md

 - Provide Education Committee Co-Chairs with attendance data and feedback.

 3. Coordinate with the Education Committee to manage registration, publicity, and administrative responsibilities related to webinars.
-   a.
-Assign registration and publicity responsibilities to Education Committee members.
+- Assign registration and publicity responsibilities to Education Committee members.
-   b.
-Work with Education Committee Co-Chairs to establish registration fees, attendance caps, and honoraria.
+- Work with Education Committee Co-Chairs to establish registration fees, attendance caps, and honoraria.
-   c.
-Manage communication between Education Committee Co-Chairs, assigned Committee members, and presenters regarding registration, publicity, fees, expenses, and honoraria.
+- Manage communication between Education Committee Co-Chairs, assigned Committee members, and presenters regarding registration, publicity, fees, expenses, and honoraria.
-   e.
-Request check or payment from Treasurer for honoraria before webinar.
+- Request check or payment from Treasurer for honoraria before webinar.
-   f.
-Receive reimbursement receipts and forward to Treasurer.
+- Receive reimbursement receipts and forward to Treasurer.
-   g.
-Advise Education Committee Co-Chairs on annual budget.
+- Advise Education Committee Co-Chairs on annual budget.

 ***